 Create appropriate corrective actions, followed by a management review to prevent recurrence.

-The organization must continually improve the suitability, adequacy and effectiveness of the ethical trading/sourcing management system.
+The organization must continually improve the suitability, adequacy and effectiveness of the ESG-based sourcing management system.

 The Pulse of Industry Leadership: